grantila/already/README.md

 ### filter concurrency

 By default, the values will be filtered as fast as possible, but sometimes it is preferable to only spawn *n* number of filter callback calls concurrently, e.g. if they perform network/database requests.
 This can be done by providing an optional object with the `concurrency` property set.
+This will include awaiting both the upstream values (if the array contains promises) as well as the filter callback results if they are promises.
+New filter callbacks will not be called if more than *n* promises are being awaited.

 ```ts
 import { filter } from 'already'